vreality64/message-channel-tracker/README.md

   - Tries to `JSON.parse` string values that look like JSON
   - Stringifies objects/arrays with `JSON.stringify(value, null, 2)`
 - When disabled, values are shown inline without additional formatting.
-- The setting is stored in `chrome.storage.sync` as `mctPrettyJson` and applies across tabs.
-Changes take effect immediately.
+- The setting is stored in `chrome.storage.sync` (e.g., `mctEnabled`, `mctPrettyJson`).
+The content script listens to storage changes and applies them without requiring the `tabs` permission.